PlaviAjvar/Fast-Marching-Tree/README.md

 > cmake ..<br/>
 > make

-After the project is built, run it from the "main" subfolder.
-E.g. on mac:
+After the project is built, run it from the build/main subfolder.
+E.g. on Mac/Linux:

 > cd main <br/>
 > ./main